 You wish to use certain SMX Offerings.
 Unless you and SMX have prior executed a physical copy of the same terms and conditions set out in this electronic version of the Agreement, then, upon your acceptance of the Online Provisioning Form, that electronic form, and, this Agreement and its terms and conditions, together shall constitute the binding contractual relationship between you and us effective from the Service Start Date.

 1.1 Unless the context otherwise requires, the following expressions have the following meanings:

-(c) the applicable Online Provisioning Forms;
+(c) an applicable Online Provisioning Form.